K-PranavEswar/football-league-manager/README.md

-# 🏆 Football League Manager
+# 🏆 Efootball League Manager

 A fully functional **Football League Manager Web App** built using **PHP, MySQL, and Bootstrap**.
 This application allows users to create new leagues, add teams, generate round-robin fixtures, update match results, and automatically calculate league standings and playoffs.